vsch/laravel-translation-manager/readme.md

         $ php artisan vendor:publish --provider="Vsch\TranslationManager\ManagerServiceProvider" --tag=migrations
         $ php artisan migrate

-5. You need to publish the config file for this package.
+5. <a id="publish-config"></a>You need to publish the config file for this package.
 This will add the file `config/laravel-translation-manager.php`

         $ php artisan vendor:publish --provider="Vsch\TranslationManager\ManagerServiceProvider" --tag=config